JoergHolz/LocalAdmin/README.md

 How to create Bootstrap Buttons: [Buttons](http://getbootstrap.com/css/#buttons).
 Remember to return \<a> buttons otherwise you have to write same CSS and urlencode your links.

 ##7.
 About
 Weeks ago I found this great tool: [Localhomepage](http://cmall.github.io/LocalHomePage/) from [Chris Mallinson](https://mallinson.ca).
-I used it for several days and thought it would be a nice idea to have some more functions.
+I used it for several days and thought it would be a nice idea to have some more features.

 ##8.
 Credits